sg1110/MembershipCard/README.md

 - Top Up endpoint - to be used to top up card balance (user endpoint).
 - Status endpoint - to be integrated for testing purposes to check if the APIs are responding (can be implemented with Runscope).

+WIP WIP WIP WIP

+### Registration data model assumptions ###
+- Phone number has been assumed to be up to 22 digits.
+- Phone number has been chosen to be inputed as a string, so it's limit is restriced to 22  upon request and so it will be easier to validate later on.
+- Phone number has not been validated whether it is accurate or not as it is unclear, which countrys phone numbers should be accepted.